Understanding our 100-Day Challenge

 Share the slide on the events in the 100-Day Challenge, and indicate that with the Start-Up workshop today, the 100-day count down will start tomorrow.

-Share the slide on the team to clarify the roles of Challenge Strategist, Team Members and Team Coach.
-This is a good slide to use for the next step of transitioning.
+Share the slide on Roles to clarify the roles of Challenge Strategist, Team Members and Team Coach.
+This is a good slide to transition into “the work we will do today”.

 Step 5: The work we will be doing today